mcraybl3/skillfactory/INFO.md

 Git commands:

-Git clone - to clone repository to local machine
-Git log - to check commits
-Ls -la - to view files in a folder
-Git status - to check status of files
+Git branch - to see git branches
-Touch - to create new file
+Git branch "name" - to create new branch
-Vim - open file in Vim redactor
-Git add - to add file to index
-Git commit - to commit changes
-Rm - delete file
-Git mv - to rename file
-Git push origin - to push local repository to github
+Git checkout "branch name" - to switch branch
+Git checkout -b "name" - to create a new branch and to enter it Git branch - - to return previous branch